ZGMIKE2000/Graffiti-Attack/README.md

 # Graffiti Attack

-Adversarial Patch Optimization Using StyleGAN3, YOLOv8, and Nevergrad
+## Adversarial Patch Optimization Using StyleGAN3, YOLOv8, and Nevergrad

 This project investigates the use of generative models and black-box optimization to produce naturalistic adversarial patches in the form of graffiti, aimed at degrading the performance of object detection systems in autonomous driving scenarios.

-Generator: StyleGAN3 (Fine-tuned on Graffiti Data)
+### Generator: StyleGAN3 (Fine-tuned on Graffiti Data)

-The generator is based on StyleGAN3, fine-tuned on a curated dataset of approximately 1,000 graffiti images.
+The generator is based on **StyleGAN3**, fine-tuned on a curated dataset of approximately 1,000 graffiti images.
 StyleGAN3 is selected for:

-    Its high style diversity, which enables generation of visually diverse graffiti patterns that better mimic real-world variability.
+- **High style diversity**, enabling generation of visually diverse graffiti patterns that mimic real-world variability.

-    Its use of Adaptive Data Augmentation (ADA), which improves training robustness in low-data regimes.
+- **Adaptive Data Augmentation (ADA)**, improving training robustness under limited data conditions.

-Patch Extraction and Application
+### Patch Extraction and Application

-Generated graffiti samples are post-processed using OpenCV to extract the relevant patch region, which is then overlaid onto traffic sign images.
+Generated graffiti samples are post-processed using **OpenCV** to extract the relevant patch region, which is then overlaid onto traffic sign images.
 Currently, patches are applied at the center of the sign area for controlled testing.

-    Future Work: Integrate a placement optimization module to allow spatial variation and improve attack strength.
+- **Planned:** Integrate a placement optimization module to allow spatial variation and increase adversarial strength.

-Adversarial Optimization Strategy
+### Adversarial Optimization Strategy

-The target model is YOLOv8m, treated as a black-box detector.
-Since gradient information is unavailable, Nevergrad, an evolutionary optimization framework, is employed to search the StyleGAN3 latent space for graffiti samples that maximize adversarial effect.
+The target detection model is **YOLOv8m**, treated as a **black-box**.
+Since gradient access is unavailable, **Nevergrad** (evolutionary optimizer) is used to search the StyleGAN3 latent space for graffiti samples that maximize the adversarial effect.

 Two attack objectives are considered:

-    Detection Attack: Minimize the detector's confidence score or suppress detection entirely.
+- **Detection Attack:** Minimize detection confidence or suppress detection entirely.

-    Classification Attack: Induce misclassification (e.g., altering predictions from "Stop Sign" to "Speed Limit").
+- **Classification Attack:** Induce misclassification (e.g., "Stop Sign" → "Speed Limit").

-Planned Enhancements
+### Planned Enhancements

-    Surrogate Model Integration: A white-box surrogate will be incorporated during GAN training to embed adversarial priors directly into the generator, improving transferability and attack reliability.
+- **Surrogate Model Integration:** A white-box model will be embedded in GAN training to guide generation and improve transferability.

-    Cross-model Evaluation: Additional object detectors will be included to assess generalization and robustness of the optimized patches across architectures.
+- **Cross-Model Evaluation:** Additional detectors will be tested to assess generalization of the adversarial patches.

 ---

 ## Project Structure